 Calcite can be chemically removed with a combination of Calcite Presoak (undiluted) followed by NMD 80 (diluted 4:1), and finished with a pressure washer rinse.

-|In this example, Calcite Presoak was applied to the heavy calcite deposits three times without rinsing in between.
+In this example, Calcite Presoak was applied to the heavy calcite deposits three times without rinsing in between.
 Pinholes in the calcite indicated that penetration had occurred and it was time to follow with NMD 80.
-After one application of NMD 80 and a pressure rinse, the calcite deposits were removed, while the brick and mortar were undamaged.|
+After one application of NMD 80 and a pressure rinse, the calcite deposits were removed, while the brick and mortar were undamaged.

-Manganese and Vanadium Study
+Vanadium & Manganese Study

 Manganese and Vanadium are naturally occurring minerals in certain seams of clay.
 Like soluble salts, they are released when an abundance of water migrates through a masonry structure.
 In some instances they are also added as an additional colorant, especially in lighter colored brick.